2.b) Reasoning and thoughts

 Organic - territorial - functional

-- Other channels that take in specific situations
+Other channels that take in specific situations

-However, certain behaviour does not seem to follow the indicated guidelines of the theory of decision; the model needs to integrate more elements that help to explain some decisions that, in some fashion, express important alterations of a person's character.
+However, some behaviors do not seem to follow the indicated guidelines of the theory of decision; then, the model needs to integrate more elements to explain some choices showing significant alterations of a person's character.

-- Other internal chemical processes
+Other internal chemical processes